Testosterone Lawsuits: Heart Attacks, Strokes, Blood Clots and Pulmonary Embolism

 Researchers from the Veteran Affairs Eastern Colorado Health Care System in Denver found the rate of cardiovascular events was 25.7 percent among men who took testosterone therapy drugs, compared to a rate of 19.9 percent among those who did not.

-Out of 1,223 patients on testosterone, researchers discovered that within a year and a half, 67 had died, 23 suffered heart attacks and 33 had strokes.
+Out of 1,223 patients, researchers discovered that within a year and a half, 67 had died, 23 suffered heart attacks and 33 had strokes.